 Required textbooks/ course materials:

 Benokraitis, Nijole V. SOC6 Introduction to Sociology (Student Ed.-Text).
 6th Ed.
 Boston: Cengage Learning, 2019.
 Print.
 ISBN: 9781337405218 (paperback)

 Discipline-level learning outcomes:

-SS-5 Identify fundamental modalities used to promote understanding of differences and commonalities within diverse cultures.
+SS-4 Identify differences and commonalities within diverse cultures.

 |Course-level student learning outcomes||Discipline-level learning outcomes||Assessment methods|

 SS-1 - SS-4

 |Tests, Quizzes, Report/Presentation, Skills Demonstration, Projects, Cumulative Final|